So much data, but where’s the insight?

 Another thing you’ll often come across when reading about topic modelling is the term ‘corpus’.
 Corpus simply means a collection of written or spoken language which can be used for a variety of purposes, from helping to compile dictionaries to providing insight into how language is used.

-Topic modeling vs topic classification
+Topic modelling vs topic classification

 Topic classification is a supervised learning approach that uses rule-based systems (machine learning algorithms) that are manually trained using annotated data and predefined topics.